 \section{Phase and probability of neutrino oscillation}

-At starting step, we revisit the geodesice for a particle motion in the Damour-Solodukhin spacetime \cite{nambu2019wave, simonetti2021sensitive}.
+At starting step, we revisit the geodesic for a particle motion in the Damour-Solodukhin spacetime \cite{nambu2019wave, simonetti2021sensitive}.
 The metric of static and spherically symmetric spacetime can be written as \cite{nambu2019wave},

-where the part of a component is,
+where the part of a component is

-with Newton constant $G$ and a positive mass parameter $M$.
-The deviation from the Schwarzschild metric is expressed as positive dimensionless parameters $\Lambda$ \cite{nambu2019wave}.
-It should be pointed out that this kind of metric (\ref{ds2}) has the throat at $r=2GM$ that joins two isometric, asymeptotically flat regions and can describe the wormhole \cite{nambu2019wave}.
-In the spherically symmetric spacetime with the description of metric (\ref{ds2}), the Lagrangian for the motion of the neutrinos in the $k$-th eigenstate is written as \cite{nambu2019wave},
+with the Newton constant $G$ and the mass $M$.
+The positive dimensionless parameter $\Lambda$ indicates deviations from the Schwarzschild metric \cite{nambu2019wave}. $\Lambda\ll1$ is the constraint.
+It should be pointed out that this kind of metric (\ref{ds2}) has the throat at $r=2M$ that joins two isometric, asymeptotically flat regions and can describe the wormhole \cite{nambu2019wave}.
+In the spherically symmetric spacetime with the description of metric (\ref{ds2}), the Lagrangian for the motion of the neutrinos in the $k$-th eigenstate is written as \cite{nambu2019wave}

 with proper time $\tau$ and $m_{k}$, the mass of the $k$-th eigenstate.
-The canonical conjugate momentum to the coordinate $x^{\mu}$ of the particle is $p_{\mu}=\frac{\partial\mathcal{L}}{\partial\frac{\mathrm{d}x}{\mathrm{d}\tau}}$ and the nonzero components of the 4-momentum for the particles moving on the equatorial plane $\theta=\frac{\pi}{2}$ in the wormhole spacetime are \cite{nambu2019wave, chakrabarty2022effects},
+The canonical conjugate momentum to the coordinate $x^{\mu}$ of the particle is $p_{\mu}=\frac{\partial\mathcal{L}}{\partial\frac{\mathrm{d}x}{\mathrm{d}\tau}}$ and the nonzero components of the 4-momentum for the particles moving on the equatorial plane $\theta=\frac{\pi}{2}$ in the wormhole spacetime are \cite{nambu2019wave, chakrabarty2022effects}

 The mass of the $k$-th eigenstate satisfies the mass-shell relation \cite{nambu2019wave, cardall1997neutrino, fornengo1997gravitational},